-Co- administered Drug Regimen of Co- administered Drug Regimen of Upadacitinib N Ratio (wit co-adminis No effe (90% tered drug) ct = 1.0 Clinical Comment C {max} AUC - strong CYP3A4 inhibitors.
-Strong CYP3A4 inducer: Rifampin 600 mg QD x 9 days 12 mg single dose ^b 12 0.49 (0.44-0.55) 0.39 (0.37-0.42) Coadministration of RINVOQ with strong CYP3A4 inducers is not recommended OATP1B inhibitor: Rifampin 600 mg single dose 12 mg single dose ^b 12 1.14 (1.02- 1.28) 1.07 (1.01- 1.14) No dose adjustment of RINVOQ is required b.
-Upadacitinib was administered as an immediate-release formulation.
+Co- administered Drug Regimen of Co- administered Drug Regimen of Upadacitinib N co-adminis No effe h/without tered drug) ct = 1.0 6 CI) ^a Clinical Comment 3 C {max} AUC Disease, the induction dose should be reduced to 30 mg and the maintenance dose should be reduced to 15 mg when combined with strong CYP3A4 inhibitors.
+Strong CYP3A4 inducer: Rifampin 600 mg QD x 9 days 12 mg single dose ^b 12 0.49 (0.44-0.55) 0.39 (0.37-0.42) Coadministration of RINVOQ with strong CYP3A4 inducers is not recommended OATP1B inhibitor: Rifampin 600 mg single dose 12 mg single dose ^b 12 1.14 (1.02- 1.28) 1.07 (1.01- 1.14) No dose adjustment of RINVOQ is required a.
 Ratios for C{max} and AUC compare co-administration of the medication with upadacitinib vs administration of upadacitinib alone.
 Data represent the point estimates and the corresponding 90% confidence intervals for the difference of the least square means obtained from the repeated measures analyses of the natural logarithms of C{max} and AUC.